Do Go On - 397 - Aviator Charles Kingsford Smith

 He would have found a post office.

-He just wanted to be a postie.
+He just wanted to be a posty.

-That's the story of Charles Kingsford Smith.
+But there you go, that's the story of Charles Kingsford Smith.

 Oh, thank you for enlightening us.

-But, yeah, it's a name I know so well.
+But yeah, it's a name I know so well.

-I knew he was a pilot and I was in the back of my head I was going to do it
+Newey was a pilot and I did, I was, in the back of my head,

-as an extension of the Dole era.
+I was going to do it as an extension of the dull era.

-But there's a lot of, like, early aviation stories
+But there's a lot of like early aviation stories that are all really interesting too.

 Yeah, I just, I'm like, isn't it amazing?

-and I'm like, this Australian guy did all these world firsts
+And I'm like, this Australian guy did all these world firsts.

-and I don't really know about them.
+And I don't really know about them.

 Yeah.

-So it's funny when you sort of, I imagine a generation back
+So it's funny when you're sort of, I imagine a generation back or something would know everything about it.

 Yeah, probably.

-But for some reason, I don't know why it wasn't,
+But for some reason, I don't know why it wasn't, I don't remember being taught about it at school.

 Thanks so much for bringing us there, Jess, with that fantastic report.